schneidermatic/MiniELK/README.md

 ELKy is a docker-compose project for running the ELK-Stack in an easy way.
 ELKy is a result of my former project 'elastax' that contained various elastic stacks (recipes) - so called a cookbook.
-To keep it simple this project contains only the ELK Stack which should help you to get up an running with Elasticsearch/ Logstash/Kibana on your local box without any effort for learning and dev purposes.
+To keep it simple this project contains only the ELK Stack which should help you to get up an running with Elasticsearch/\
+Logstash/Kibana on your local box for learning and dev purposes without any effort.
 Have fun!

 Please give us a [GitHub Star](https://github.com/schneidermatic/ELKy/stargazers) if you like the project.
 Thank you in advance!